soulcodingmatt/equilibrium/README.md

 ## Description

-Equilibrium is a Java annotation processor that helps you maintain consistency between your domain classes and their corresponding Data Transfer Objects (DTOs), entities, and other value container classes.
+Equilibrium is a Java annotation processor that helps you maintain consistency between your domain classes and their corresponding Data Transfer Objects (DTOs), Java Records, and other value container classes.
 It automatically generates and updates these classes based on your source classes, preserving type information and reducing boilerplate code.

 ## Features

-- Automatic DTO generation with `@GenerateDto` annotation
+- Automatic DTO generation with `@GenerateDto`, `@GenerateRecord`, and `@GenerateVo` annotation
 - Configurable package names and class postfixes
-- Field exclusion with `@IgnoreDto` and `@IgnoreAll` annotations
+- Field exclusion with `@IgnoreDto`, `@IgnoreRecord`, `@IgnoreVo`, and `@IgnoreAll` annotations
 - Field type preservation, including generics

 ## Installation